meltingice/nanocrawler/README.md

-# Nano Control Panel
+# Nano Node Dashboard

-A lightweight web UI for viewing realtime information about your Nano node.
-This project is currently a heavy work-in-progress.
+A lightweight web UI for viewing realtime information about your Nano node and exploring the Nano network.

 ## What is Nano?